 Our students have gone on to work with companies such as:

 You must have a good degree (minimum 2:2) in a relevant subject from a UK higher education institution or equivalent.

-You must have a GCSE grade C or above (or equivalent) in both English language and mathematics prior to application and if you are offered an interview you will take a written test to assess your standard of English.
+You must have a GCSE grade C or above (or equivalent) in both English language and mathematics and if you are offered an interview you will take a written test to assess your standard of English.

 If you do not already have GCSEs in English language and mathematics, or their equivalent, and are not registered to take them, you should visit Equivalency Testing.